Or, Places Where Men Will Hit On You On The Internet

 My friend Lizzie told me, “On my way to work every day, I passed a massage parlor that seemed to be open all hours and looked suspect.
 I was very naive, and thought I would post a question about the business on Yelp.
 Did men really get full service at these places?
 Men told me.
 Boy oh boy did they want to tell me all about it.
 They wanted to know if I’d like to meet and discuss it.
 That was ten years ago.
 I still sometimes get messages about it.”

 I was selling some used Adidas Gazelles on Ebay, they were worn but in good shape.
-I got some messages, as ever, about shipping and auction dates, and then I got one about the wear of the shoes and what I had used them for.
-I was happy to reply.
+Some messages about shipping and auction dates, and then I got one about the wear of the shoes and what I had used them for.
 The writer asked if I was a cheerleader, and if I ever wore the shoes without socks, if I had ever gotten the liners sweaty, if I could send them pictures of me in the shoes.
 I wrote back and said sorry, I’m just a regular lady and didn’t need to talk to foot fetishists too much, buy the shoes or don’t.
 That person never bid on them, and they sold to a kid in Kansas.

 If you’re interested in dating your rideshare driver, the best thing to do is to go home and write it in a notebook and bury that notebook in the woods.
 Don’t turn in a fake lost item report and ask them out.
 That’s creepy and it’s a disturbingly popular go-to.
 Just go out and meet people!